madhavmehndiratta/blog/_posts/2020-07-17-insecure-source-code-management.md

 Now you can analyze the local repository manually.
 Try to look for other vulnerabilities using static code analysis, or credentials, authentication tokens, new endpoints, etc.
 ## Conclusion

-There are many famous websites which do not deny access to the .git/ folder therefore anyone can download their sourcecode and possibly other sensitive data.
+There are many famous websites which do not deny access to the .git/ folder therefore anyone can download their source code and possibly other sensitive data.
 This issue is not hard to detect and mitigate, so take a minute to make sure that your webserver isn’t misconfigured.

 That’s it!
 I hope you understood the concept of source code disclosure vulnerability and the risk associated with it.
 Thanks for reading.
 Stay tuned for similar tutorials and much more coming up in the near future!
 If you have any queries, you can contact me <a href="/contact">here.</a>